packetqc/MPLIB/README.md

 <details>
 <summary>Click to view details</summary>
   status = BSP_USBPD_PWR_VBUSOff(PortNum);
+  //and On

-//COPY BSP BUS & USBPD FILES TO PROJECT
+//COPY BSP STM32H573i-DK BUS & USBPD FILES TO PROJECT

+//COPY BSP COMPONENTS, TCPP0203 (AND THE OTHERS FROM EXAMPLE PROJECT SINCE CUBEMX DOES NOT PROVIDE THAT)

 //SYMBOLS:
 TCPP0203_SUPPORT